moclam1905/PexelsSample/docs/coding-standards.md

     -   Use `remember` for storing state that survives recomposition.
 Use `rememberSaveable` for state that needs to survive configuration changes or process death if not handled by ViewModel.
     -   Optimize performance by minimizing unnecessary recompositions (e.g., ensure stability of Composable parameters, use lambdas for deferred execution).
     -   Preview Composables using `@Preview` annotation during development.
+    -   Ensure `key`s are provided for items in `LazyVerticalStaggeredGrid` for optimal performance and state preservation during recompositions and list changes.
+    -   Be mindful of item measurement and span configuration for performance.
+    -   Optimize image loading within grid items, considering the image size appropriate for the grid display.
     -   Refer to official Jetpack Compose guidelines: [https://developer.android.com/jetpack/compose/mental-model](https://developer.android.com/jetpack/compose/mental-model)

  - **Gesture Handling in Compose**